devMunyi/devMunyi/README.md

 ## Educational Qualifications
 - In 2023, I obtained Professional Full-Stack Software Development Certification from Microverse Training Program.
-- In 2018, I obtained a Bachelor's Degree in Mathematics & Computer Science.
+- In 2018, I obtained a Bachelor's Degree in Computer Science.
 - I underwent Professional Leadership Training with distinction, in 2018.
 - I successfully completed Professional Computer Application Training with distinction, in 2014.